Code Red Scenario: Historical University Crisis (2001)

 If Academic Culture Conflict Is Missed:

-“Professor Johnson insists his research server needs public internet access without ‘restrictive’ firewalls.
+“A Computer Science professor insists their research server needs public internet access without ‘restrictive’ firewalls.
 How do you balance academic openness with security requirements during active attack?”

 Success Metrics for Session: